marionettejs/backbone.wreqr/readme.md

 ### Commands And Request / Response

 Wreqr can be used by instantiating a `Backbone.Wreqr.Commands` or `Backbone.Wreqr.RequestResponse` object.
-These objects provide an `setHandler` method to add a handler for a named request or command.
+These objects provide a `setHandler` method to add a handler for a named request or command.
 Commands can then be executed with the `execute` method, and request/response can be done through the `request` method.